wadhwahitesh/Cloud-Based-STS/src/README.md

 or run "pip3 install python-dotenv pyro5"

+## For running tests

+Run "pytest" inside the src folder once the nameserver, catalog service, order service replicas, and the front end service is running.

 ## For running with AWS

 1. run aws ec2 run-instances --image-id ami-0d73480446600f555 --instance-type m5a.large --key-name vockey > instance.json